The Real Exorcist: Plot

 Later, Isamu asks about Sayuri's origins.
-Sayuri then reveals that she was helped after collapsing next to Extra, and was given some books regarding exorcism—which are actual books by Happy Science–which improved her confidence.
-Afterward, she offers Isamu the opportunity to help her.
-They then walk out, continuing to chat.
-It is then revealed that Kyoka is jealously staring at the pair, with another woman lurking behind her.
-Later, a regular customer notifies her about it.
+Sayuri reveals that she was helped after collapsing next to Extra, and was given books regarding exorcism—actually books by Happy Science—that improved her confidence.
+She offers Isamu the opportunity to help her.
+Kyoka jealously stares at the pair, as another woman lurks behind her.

-Sometime later, Kyoka goes for an audition, which she fails at, along with another actress, who was also the woman lurking behind her.
-Disappointed, she goes out with her friends, who make flattering comments about Isamu, which annoys her even further.
-Later, the other model requests that they talk at a nearby café.
-As they talk, the other model tells her to tell Isamu to stay away from Sayuri out of fear that she may be using witchcraft to steal him from Kyoka, as the audience sees her glitch.
+Kyoka goes for an audition, which she fails at, along with another actress, who was also the woman lurking behind her.
+Later, the other model tells Kyoka to tell Isamu to stay away from Sayuri out of fear that she may be using witchcraft to steal him from Kyoka, as the audience sees her glitch.

-Later, Kyoka and Isamu have a minor argument regarding his spending time with Sayuri, in which Kyoka demanded that he show her their chat history, only to find very generic conversations.
-She then tells him to stay away from Sayuri, which he laughs off.
+Later, Kyoka and Isamu argue about his spending time with Sayuri; Kyoka demands that he show her their chat history, only to find generic conversations.
+She tells him to stay away from Sayuri, which he laughs off.
 Meanwhile, Sayuri performs more exorcisms, even summoning the dead and expelling evil spirits.
-That night, the actress, who is actually a demon, enters her dreams and tries to convince her to give up her exorcism, only to fail.
+That night, the actress, who is actually a demon, enters Sayuri's dreams and tries to convince her to give up her exorcism, only to fail.

-One night, Kyoka sends an angry text.
-As she does so, the demon starts possessing her as she calls Isamu.
-She then tries to read a sutra to repel the demon, but is possessed before she manages to pick it up.
-She then rushes out and attempts to kill her mother.
-Afterward, she then runs to the rooftop as instructed by the demon and attempts to commit suicide, as her mother attempts to hold her back.
-Isamu then arrives and manages to help Kyoka's mother lift her onto her bed and restrain her, as Isamu calls Sayuri.

-Back at Extra, Sayuri receives the phone call and quickly leaves Extra.
-She then goes to Kyoka's apartment and expels the demon, and in the morning, she and Kyoka reconcile.
+After Kyoka sends an angry text, the demon starts possessing her.
+She tries to read a sutra to repel the demon, but is possessed before she manages to pick it up.
+She rushes out and attempts to kill her mother.
+Afterward, she runs to the rooftop as instructed by the demon and attempts to commit suicide, as her mother tries to hold her back.
+Isamu arrives and helps Kyoka's mother restrain Kyoka, as Isamu calls Sayuri.
+Sayuri goes to Kyoka's apartment and expels the demon, and in the morning, she and Kyoka reconcile.

 The next day, the three chat at Extra.
-Two people then come in to ask for Sayuri's help, and the camera then pans to a shot of the original book on a bookshelf.
+Two people then come in to ask for Sayuri's help, and the camera pans to a shot of the original book on a bookshelf.